mikeybeck/github-deploy/README.md

   1. Get the source code for this script from [GitHub][GitHub], either using Git, or by downloading directly.
   2. Copy the source files to your web-server in a location which is accessible from the internet (usually `public_html`, or `www` folders).
   3. Rename `config.sample.php` file to `config.php` and adjust it with information related to your environment and GitHub projects that you want to keep in sync (see **Configuration** section).
   4. Make sure all folders involved in the sync process are **write-accessible** (see `config.php` for details).
 The most important of all is your `commits` folder.
-You can test if this folder is writable by accessing the `gateway.php` script with `test` parameter in your browser (i.e. `http://mysite.ext/github-sync/gateway.php?test`)
+You can test if this folder is writable by accessing the `index.php` script with `test` parameter in your browser (i.e. `http://mysite.ext/github-sync/index.php?test`)
   5. Perform an initial import of each project, through which the project files are copied to the web-server file-system (see **Operation** section below).
   6. Configure the GitHub projects to send commit information to your web server through the webhook.
-The hook must point to the `gateway.php` script (do this for each repository that needs to be synchronized!).
+The hook must point to the `index.php` script (do this for each repository that needs to be synchronized!).
 [See more information][Hook] on how to create a webhook in GitHub.
-  POST URL should be, for example, `http://mysite.ext/github-sync/gateway.php`.
+  POST URL should be, for example, `http://mysite.ext/github-sync/index.php`.
   The `content type` should be `application/x-www-form-urlencoded`.
   7. Start pushing commits to your GitHub projects and see if the changes are reflected on your web server.